Learning how to improve your home management skills takes a lot of hands-on, on-the-job training.

-Letting the kids know your proud of recent accomplishments, telling your spouse you love them and appreciate them all needs to be verbally communicated.
+Letting the kids know you’re proud of recent accomplishments, and telling your spouse you love them and appreciate them all needs to be verbally communicated.

 Communication is such a big part of home management and parenting that negative, unclear, or confusing communication can break the entire process.

 Or positively it can bring closeness and understanding with just a few minutes of healthy communication each day.

 Also, remember to tell your family how it makes you feel when your home is neat and organized which allows you to spend quality time with them in a peaceful and calm environment.

 Tell your family how important it is to be able to come home to a clean home after a long day out.

 Let your family know that your home is the place where you want to gather and focus on them and not be distracted by piles of clothes and clutter everywhere.